 Q. I already pray the Rosary every day.
 Can I simply add the intentions of the Apostolate to my normal Rosary?

-A. Although you may of course offer up your normal Rosary for the success of the Apostolate, the requirements are that you say one extra decade specifically for our intentions.
+A. Although you may of course offer up your normal Rosary for the success of the Apostolate (and we would be very grateful if you did!) the requirements are that you say one extra decade specifically for our intentions.
 This is in addition to any Rosary decades you already pray.

 Q. I am a grandmother.
 Can I still be a member of the Apostolate?